Radically Open Dialectal Behavioral Therapy

 social connectedness

-The treatment is delivered in both weekly, hour long individual therapy sessions, weekly, two and a half hour long skills classes, and daily practice.
+The treatment is delivered in both weekly, hour long individual therapy sessions, weekly, one and a half hour long skills classes, and daily practice.
 This combined treatment delivery allows individuals to explore and identify their emotions, observe thought patterns that may be keeping them stuck, and develop new coping strategies to improve their experiences.

 Skills classes allow participants to learn evidence-based techniques for managing emotions, improving relationships, and increasing the felt sense of joy and connectedness in everyday life.
-RO DBT is typically delivered over 30 weekly sessions.
+RO DBT is typically delivered over 35 weekly sessions.

-• The fee for RO DBT is $250 per weekly session.
-The cost of the weekly 2.5 hour group is included in the individual session cost.
-(There is a total of 3.5 hours of treatment per week) There is no extra charge for phone coaching sessions when they are requested.
+Individuals attending weekly RO DBT sessions are expected to attend skills classes.
+The cost of the 1.5 hour skills class is included in the weekly individual session cost.
+(There is a total of 2.5 hours of treatment per week).

 RO DBT may be reimbursed or partially reimbursed by your insurance provider.
 Check your out of network benefits on the Mentaya benefits checker below.